 How do I access these treatments for anger?

 To access most treatments, the first step is usually to talk to your GP.

-In some areas, you can also self-refer for counselling through the NHS Improving Access to Psychological Therapies (IAPT) programme.
+In some areas, you can also self-refer for counselling through NHS Talking therapies.

-(See our pages on seeking help for a mental health problem for tips on how to talk to your doctor about your mental health.)
+You can also see our pages on seeking help for a mental health problem for tips on how to talk to your doctor about your mental health.

 I get angry when I don't get the help I need.
 That worsens my mental health so I feel more anxious and frustrated.

-These are a specific kind of talking treatment for people who struggle with anger issues.
-They often involve working in a group, but may involve one-to-one sessions.
+These are a specific kind of talking therapy for people who struggle with anger issues.
+They often involve working in a group or one-to-one sessions.
 They may use a mixture of counselling and CBT techniques.
 You can try:

 - NHS anger management courses.
 Many NHS Trusts run free local anger management services – you can ask your GP what's available near you.

 - Local Mind anger management courses.
 Some local Minds also provide free counselling or anger management services.
-Contact your Local Mind directly and ask them what services they provide.
+Contact your local Mind directly to check whether they offer anger management services.

-If your anger means you're acting in an abusive or violent way it's important to get help.
-You might feel worried that asking for help will get you in trouble, but it is often the most important first step towards changing your behaviour.
+If your anger means you're acting in an abusive or violent way, it's important to get help.
+You might feel worried that asking for help will get you in trouble.
+But it's often the most important first step towards changing your behaviour.
 You can contact:

 - The Freedom Programme runs online and in-person courses for anyone who wants to change their abusive behaviour.